syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/contextual-tabs.md

 ## Selected tabs

-By using the [isSelected](../api/ribbon/ribbonContextualTabSettingsModel/#isselected) property within each tab object, you can control the selection state of each contextual tab and indicate which tab is currently active.
+By using the [isSelected](../api/ribbon/ribbonContextualTabSettingsModel/#isselected) property you can control the selected state of each contextual tab and indicates which tab is currently active.

 {% if page.publishingplatform == "typescript" %}